sudgit911/News-Web-Application/README.md

 - Navigate through different pages of news articles using the pagination buttons.
 - Click on the topic badges to filter news articles by specific topics.
 - Hover over news cards to see hover effects and read a brief summary of each article.
-- Technologies Used:
-Flask: Python web framework for building the backend server.

-Bootstrap: Frontend framework for responsive design and styling.

-NewsAPI: External API for fetching news articles.

-Jinja2: Templating engine for rendering HTML templates with Flask.
+- Technologies Used: **Flask**: Python web framework for building the backend server. **Bootstrap**: Frontend framework for responsive design and styling. **NewsAPI**: External API for fetching news articles. **Jinja2**: Templating engine for rendering HTML templates with Flask.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: